-“The phone was ringing off the hook for sales inquiries and support requests, and I was the only one who knew how to do any of that,” Ray said.
+“The phone was ringing off the hook for sales inquiries and support requests, and I was the only one who knew how to do any of that,” Landon recalled.

 He needed order — fast.
-After he hired his eighth employee, Lena Requist, now the current ONTRAPORT President, everything changed.
+After Landon hired his eighth employee, Lena Requist, now the current Ontraport President, everything changed.
 She understood the value of systems and how they can organize the chaos of a startup into clear, repeatable, trainable, measurable and scalable processes.

 Systems Relieve the Stress

-Systems help you create remarkable experiences for your clients by providing a fail-proof framework for consistent, repeatable success.
+Systems help you create remarkable experiences for your clients by providing a fail-proof framework for consistent, recurring success.

 Create Systems for Your Own Business

 - Successfully train employees the right way the first time so you can be assured that they’ll produce the same results every time.

 - Identify what operations need to be performed so that no task is ever overlooked.

 - Create a framework of operations that are unique to your business and attractive in the eyes of prospective buyers and investors.